It will only take 9 minutes to read this post!

 Although my story takes place at Chinese New Year, I think my 6 reasons are relevant for anyone who ends up in China at any time of the year.
 Even if you have Chinese friends in your own country, chances are their family will still follow some Chinese traditions, including cooking delicious food!

-I’ve been in China for 5 years, but this year, the Year of the Monkey 猴年 (hóu nián), I chose not to go home or go travelling, but to spend 3 days in Hunan 湖南 (hú nán) with a friend, 佘潇滨 (shé xiāo bīn) (also known as Tom) and his family.
+I had been in China for 5 years in 2016, the Year of the Monkey 猴年 (hóu nián) and I decided not to go home or go travelling, but to spend 3 days in Hunan 湖南 (hú nán) with my husband, and our friend, 佘潇滨 (shé xiāo bīn) (also known as Tom) and his family.

 During my time in China, I’ve tried to learn about Chinese culture, but I was a little nervous about visiting them and knowing how to act.
 As it turns out, there was no need to be worried, Tom’s family welcomed us with open arms, homemade jiu and amazing Chinese dishes!